🔷

 Frequently Asked Questions

-What is the difference between TypeScript interface and type alias for JSON types?
+What is the difference between interface and type?